mgavrin/heraldry/README.md

   * Per bend sinister
   * Per chevron
   * Per chevron throughout
+  * Per saltire
   * Gyronny 8
   * Gyronny 10
   * Lozengy
+  * Fretty
+  * Scaly
   * Complex lines of division
     * Assemble sets of points/bezier curves for complex lines
-    * find out if it's possible to use a bezier curve as the edge of a color section
+    * Treat a complex line of division as a rectangle with the line through it; colorswap and rotate as necessary
     * Indented
     * Embattled
       * counter-embattled